Q. What does Ooredoo do?

 Q. What is Ooredoo's rating and rating target?

-Ooredoo’s current long term rating by Fitch is A+ ; by Moody’s is A2; and by S & P is A-
+Ooredoo’s current long term rating by Fitch is A- ; by Moody’s is A2; and by S & P is A-.
+Check rating section here.

 Q. Can bonds be directly purchased from Ooredoo?

 No, bonds cannot be purchased directly from Ooredoo.
-Ooredoo bonds can be bought or sold through a bank or financial broker authorized to deal and advise in fixed income investments.
+Ooredoo bonds can be bought or sold through a bank or financial broker authorised to deal and advise in fixed income investments.

 Q. What is the minimum amount needed to buy Ooredoo bonds?